What is narcolepsy?

 In addition to the sleep issues listed above, some narcolepsy patients also experience sleep paralysis, hallucinations, and cataplexy.
 Cataplexy is an autoimmune condition experienced by about 70 percent of people with narcolepsy.
 It is the sudden experience of muscle weakness when someone is fully awake.
 This is often caused by a strong emotion such as laughing or crying.

 Narcolepsy is diagnosed by a physical exam and sleep studies.
 There is no cure for narcolepsy, but some medications may help.
 Some patients also show improvement with behavioral modifications, such as taking short naps and improving sleep habits.
-If you think you have narcolepsy, please contact our sleep medicine specialists, who practice in our SouthPark, Belmont, and Blakeney offices.
+If you think you have narcolepsy, please contact our sleep medicine specialists.
 They will help you come up with a personalized treatment plan.